 The Saint: Can you give us a bit of background to how your New Silk Road project originated and what it entails?

 Charles Stevens: There’s a lot of aspects to it.
 I travelled a lot in the area in 2015, and something that I noticed was a lot of the unilateral changes taking place as a result of this initiative.
-You were seeing huge, large-scale infrastructure projects being pulled up, energy pipelines going out, and major erosion to the archaeological legacies and area.
+You were seeing huge, large-scale infrastructure projects being put up, energy pipelines going out, and new rail links being forged.
 So, you were seeing the whole culture of the region, specifically Central Asia, being impacted by these globalising forces.
-As of yet, there hasn’t really been research done on The Silk Road, or The New Silk Road exactly, and how it’s going to impact the various regions that we’re travelling the through.
+As of yet, there hasn’t really been a project undertaken which focuses on The New Silk Road exactly, and its potential importance for the world.
 The map [from our website] is of what was called the first Silk Road Train, which went London to Yiwu, and is basically an attempt, mainly between China and Western Europe, to cut shipping times.
 If you transport cargo by the sea, it takes about 45 days to get from China to Western Europe, if you do it by rail it takes about fifteen days.
-So, it’s got some pretty large impacts to global dynamics and supply chains.
+So, it’s got some pretty large impacts to global trade dynamics and supply chains.
 We’re basically exploring those.

 We’ve got three aims.
-Our first aim is that you’ve got a lot of Chinese political rhetoric surrounding this, so [we want to look at] the gap between the rhetoric and the way that this policy is being implemented.
-So, is what they’re saying matching up to what they’re doing?
-The second thing is that we’re going to talk to as many key actors and stake holders along the route as we can and try and understand how it’s impacting them, how they interpret the changes that are taking place and how it fits into the wider macro picture.
-The third thing we’re going to look at, more in the historical sense, is the Silk Road and how all the legacies of that (the culture, the language, the histories, the archaeology) are being impacted.
+Our first aim is to understand the level of change through firsthand observation.
+The second aim is to engage with as many key actors and stakeholders along the route as we can and try and understand how it’s impacting them, how they interpret the changes that are taking place and how it fits into the wider macro picture.
+The third thing we’re going to look at is its interactions with the historic Silk Road and its cultures, histories, languages and archaelogies.

 It’s a long way, but it should give us time to really get a sense of it.